-(A) The words and terms defined in section 3772.01 of the Revised Code are used in this chapter as defined in that statute.
+(A) Except as provided in paragraph (B) of this rule, the words and terms defined in section 3772.01 of the Revised Code are used in the rules adopted thereunder as defined in that section .

-(B) The following words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise:
+(B) The following words and terms, when used in agency 3772 of the Administrative Code, shall have the following meanings, unless the context clearly indicates otherwise:

 (1) "Application" means the total written materials, including the instructions, forms, and other documents issued by the commission, comprising the applicant's request for a license.

-(8) "License" means the complete and approved written document issued by the commission that indicates that an applicant has been chosen for licensure and has met all of the requirements set forth in Chapter 3772. of the Revised Code and this chapter.
+(9) "License" means the complete and approved written document issued by the commission that indicates that an applicant has been chosen for licensure and has met all of the requirements set forth in Chapter 3772. of the Revised Code and the rules adopted thereunder .

-(10) "Provisional license" means a written document issued by the commission that indicates that an applicant for a key employee or gaming employee license has been chosen for temporary licensure in accordance with the requirements and conditions set forth in Chapter 3772. of the Revised Code and this chapter.
+(11) "Provisional license" means a written document issued by the commission that indicates that an applicant for a key employee or gaming employee license has been chosen for temporary licensure in accordance with the requirements and conditions set forth in Chapter 3772. of the Revised Code and the rules adopted thereunder .

 (a) The period of time between the issuance of a provisional license and the issuance of a license or the issuance of a notice of intent to deny a license;

 (b) Three months from the date of issuance if the commission does not renew the provisional license; or